huss-al/barber_booking/README.md

 ### Future Features

+#### Email Notification
-#### Email notification for admin and user upon registration, contact form submission, booking, editing, and cancelling an appointment.
+- Email notification for admin and user upon registration, contact form submission, booking, editing, and cancelling an appointment.

+#### Custom Booking Form
-#### Custom booking form with dynamic availability based on selected service and barber.
+- Custom booking form with dynamic availability based on selected service and barber.

+#### Google Reviews Carousel
-#### Integration of live Google reviews carousel on the home page.
+- Integration of live Google reviews carousel on the home page.

 ## Design